 An Amateur’s Guide to Rome

-Ciao and benvenuto to another installment in my amateur’s guide series where I, an amateur, give you an insight into my travels where I’m not really sure what I’m doing!
-2017 is the year of visiting countries I’ve never been to before, and this time it’s Italy; probably one of the most romanticized countries ever.
+Ciao and benvenuto to another instalment in my amateur’s guide series where I, an amateur, give you an insight into my travels where I’m not really sure what I’m doing!
+2017 is the year of visiting countries I’ve never been to before, and this time it’s Italy; probably one of the most romanticised countries ever.
 Cute cafes on each corner, mopeds speeding along beautiful tree-lined roads with beautiful villas on hilltops.

 I knew I wouldn’t be going to this idyllic scene.
 I was going to the capital, Roma.
-A place filled with rich history and ruins,
+A place filled with rich history and ruins.

 In & Around

 Rome is definitely a lot bigger than I thought, but it’s still super easy to get around.
 The metro, while not like the underground with its many lines and routes, is still super helpful and inexpensive.